 - Electronic data capture solutions are used to identify health conditions and subjective feelings such as pain levels.

-Common types of remote patient monitoring devices
+Types of remote patient monitoring devices

 Now that you know what impact remote patient monitoring app development can have on your business, let’s try and understand which types of data an RPM system can read from patients remotely.
 RPM devices are classified according to their purpose.
 Here are the most widely distributed types of remote patient monitoring devices: